top of page

 I'd like to book, but I'm not yet sure what size or colour frame I'd like for my flowers to be displayed in?

 That's perfectly okay!
-The most important thing is to book by placing a deposit, as to ensure I can give every bouquet the attention it deserves I can only accept a limited amount of bookings each week.
-I usually take a 30% deposit, but if you aren't sure what size frame you'd like then the deposit will be £100.
-I will check back in with you closer to your wedding so you can let me know what frame size and colour you've decided on.
+The most important thing is to book by placing a deposit, as to ensure I can give every bouquet the attention it deserves I can only accept a limited amount of commissions each week.
+I take a £100 deposit to secure each booking, and I will check back in with you once your flowers are dried so you can let me know what frame size and colour you've decided on.

 Can I post my bouquet to you from another county if I'm not getting married in the UK?